 I highly recommend all-inclusive resorts as a family vacation option.
 I refer to them as a cruise on land.
 They are a very relaxing vacation for a family where you can go at your own pace, relax, or go on excursions.
 If you choose your resort wisely, there will be many options to keep your family busy right at the resort for the whole week (though excursions are fun too of course).

-This post contains affiliate links to products I love.
+This post contains affiliate links.
 I will receive a commision if you purchase through the link as no added cost to you.

 Don’t Pack Extra Snacks for in Your Room